Skip to Main Content

 Image Search Tips

-• These will have high-quality images that will look good in your presentations, and come from verifiable sources.
+• These will have high-quality images that will be well-suited for presentations, and come from verifiable sources.

-• Search artist's name and the phrase "catalogue raisonné" in SCAD Libraries.
+• Search an artist's name and the phrase "catalogue raisonné" in SCAD Libraries

-• Catalogues raisonnés are comprehensive listings of all known works by an artist, and might include images or tell you which museum or collection owns the work.
+• Catalogues raisonnés are comprehensive listings of all known works by an artist, and might include images, and which museum or collection owns the work.

 Image Citation